antrea-io/antrea/docs/getting-started.md

 To deploy Antrea in a [Kind](https://github.com/kubernetes-sigs/kind) cluster, please refer to this [guide](/docs/kind.md).

-### Deploying Antrea in EKS
+### Deploying Antrea in EKS and GKE

-Antrea can be deployed in NetworkPolicy only mode to an AWS EKS cluster, and enforce NetworkPolicies for the EKS cluster.
-To deploy Antrea in an EKS cluster, please refer to this [guide](/docs/eks-installation.md).
+Antrea can be deployed in NetworkPolicy only mode to an EKS cluster or a GKE cluster, and enforce NetworkPolicies for the cluster.
+To deploy Antrea in an EKS cluster, please refer to [the EKS installation guide](/docs/eks-installation.md).
+To deploy Antrea in a GKE cluster, please refer to [the GKE installation guide](/docs/gke-installation.md).

 ### Deploying Antrea with IPsec Encyption